con2/harakka/docs/JWT-and-roles.md

 ## Edge Cases

-**New Users**: Initially have no roles in JWT, triggering DB fallback which assigns them to "user" role in "General" org.
+**New Users**: Initially have no roles in JWT, triggering DB fallback which assigns them to "user" role in "Global" org.
 **Role Changes**: if user's role was changed by admins user will get toast notification about it **Session Expiry**: Handled by automatic token refresh in API interceptors **403 Errors**: Permission issues trigger automatic role refresh before retrying the request